-The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$734,605,016.20 (including compounded amounts as of December 1, 2014 for capital appreciation bonds) of which are issued and outstanding.
+The Commission's second principal stream of revenues consists of that portion of the Commonwealth's oil franchise tax revenues (the "Oil Franchise Tax Revenues") allocated by statute to the Commission or the holders of the Commission's Oil Franchise Tax Revenue Bonds (the "Oil Franchise Tax Revenue Bonds"), \$735,140,936.80 (including compounded amounts as of June 1, 2015 for capital appreciation bonds) of which will be issued and outstanding as of June 1, 2015.
 The Oil Franchise Tax Revenue Bonds, the proceeds of which were spent on portions of the Mon/Fayette Expressway and the Southern Beltway, are secured solely by Oil Franchise Tax Revenues.
-The Oil Franchise Tax Revenues are not pledged to secure any Senior Indenture
+The Oil Franchise Tax Revenues are not pledged to secure any

-Obligations, any Subordinate Indenture Obligations or any Registration Fee Revenue Bonds.
+Senior Indenture Obligations, any Subordinate Indenture Obligations or any Registration Fee Revenue Bonds.